Avoiding common mistakes after a DUI arrest can make a big difference in your case.

 Prosecutors and cops would have you believe that whatever number a machine spits out is right.
 If it says .08 or above, you're guilty, end of story.
 Wrong!
 It's a complicated science, and they don't want you to know about it.
 First of all, the machine, or Intoxilyzer 8000, is not 100% accurate.
 It is only required in Utah to be tested to within +/- .005.
 That means you could blow a .084 but actually have a blood alcohol level of .079.
 Also, cops are required to follow what's known as the Baker rule.
 It means they have to watch you for at least 15 minutes prior to having you blow in the Intoxilyzer to make sure nothing is in your mouth, you don't put anything in there, and nothing comes out.
 So, if you have gum in your mouth, it could cause a faulty test.
 If you threw up before blowing in the machine, it could be a faulty test.
 If you burped before blowing in the machine, it could be a faulty test.
 Do NOT simply accept what they tell you!

-Branson has handled thousands of Utah DUI charge cases in Salt Lake City and the local court systems.
-He KNOWS Utah's judges and he knows the prosecutors who handle the DUI cases in Utah.
+Branson has handled thousands of DUI charge cases in Salt Lake City and the local court systems.
+He knows Utah's judges and he knows the prosecutors who handle the DUI cases in Utah.
 Most of all, he knows how to defend you against DUI charges in Utah successfully.
-If you find yourself charged with drunk driving or a DUI, call Branson, the best DUI lawyer in Utah, at 801-285-5550.
-For those facing DUI charges in or around SLC, Branson K. West is the DUI attorney with the experience to win.
+If you find yourself charged with a DUI, call Branson, the best DUI lawyer in Utah.
+For those facing DUI charges in or around SLC, Branson West Law is the DUI attorney with the experience to win.